-Under its disaster risk reduction activities, WFP continues to help build resilience at the community level by supporting the rehabilitation of key infrastructure, including roads, canals, flood protection walls and terracing.
-In 2015, more than 475,000 people received WFP food assistance through its assets creation activities.
+Under its disaster risk reduction activities, WFP continues to help build resilience at the community level by supporting the construction or rehabilitation of key infrastructure, including roads, canals, flood protection walls and terracing.
+In 2016, more than 500,000 people received WFP food assistance through its assets creation activities.

-WFP fights undernutrition in vulnerable young children, pregnant women and new mothers, helping to prevent the lifelong consequences of poor nutrition in the critical early years of life.
-In 2015, WFP reached almost 184,000 acutely malnourished pregnant women and breastfeeding mothers, and more than 144,000 children under five with moderate acute malnutrition.
-WFP provides fortified wheat flour instead of wheat grain to enhance nutritional value.
+WFP fights undernutrition in vulnerable children under 5, pregnant women and new mothers, helping to prevent the lifelong consequences of poor nutrition in the critical early years of life.
+In 2015, WFP reached over 814,000 vulnerable women and children with take-home food baskets, essential micronutrient tablets and specialized nutritious food.

 Purchase for Progress

-WFP works with local farmers to boost soybean production, and with the Ministry of Health to establish food quality and safety standards.
-WFP supports national flour fortification programmes, including provision of micronutrients for private millers and training to fortify flour for commercial sale.
-WFP also promotes soya production and fortification, as well as supporting the building of grain reserves to hold emergency food supplies.
+WFP helps local farmers boost production and processing capacities, as well as access to markets.
+WFP also works with the Ministry of Health to establish food quality and safety standards and supports national flour fortification programmes, including by providing micronutrients for private millers and training to fortify flour for commercial sale.